Geometric planted matchings beyond the Gaussian model: Introduction

 Under the above assumptions, we have following explicit minimax lower bound: \begin{theorem}[Minimax lower bound (proof in \S \ref{sub:minimaxlowerbound})] Under \Cref{mod:low_dim}, for all $n \geq 3$,

 where the infimum above is taken over all estimators $\hpi$. \end{theorem}

 The proof of this result is based on a natural argument that uses matchings in the random geometric graph $G(n, r, d, \enorm) = G(\{X_1, \dots, X_n\}, r, d, \enorm)$ constructed by joining pairs of initial positions which are within a distance $r$ of each other with respect to norm $\enorm$.
-As a main step in this proof we also show the following result of independent interest: \begin{lemma}[Largest matching size lower bound (proof in \S \ref{sec:largest_matching_rgg})] Let $X_1, \dots, X_n \iid \idist$ and $M_r$ be the largest matching in $G(n, r, d, \enorm)$ and suppose $\idist$, $\enorm, R_d, \gamma$ and $\beta$ follow assumption \ref{cond:i_pos_low_dim} from \Cref{mod:low_dim}.
+As a main step in this proof we also show the following result of independent interest: \begin{lemma}[Largest matching size lower bound (proof in \S \ref{sec:largest_matching_rgg})] Let $X_1, \dots, X_n \iid \idist$, set $M_r$ to be the largest matching in $G(n, r, d, \enorm)$ and suppose $\idist$, $\enorm, R_d, \gamma$ and $\beta$ follow assumption \ref{cond:i_pos_low_dim} from \Cref{mod:low_dim}.
 Then for all $n \geq 3$ and $r > 0$,

-\end{lemma} Given \Cref{lem:matching_exp}, the idea of the proof of Theorem \ref{thm:lb_low_d} is that a large matching in $G(n,r,d,\enorm)$ implies that a large number of pairs of points $X_i$ and $X_j$ are very close to one another.
-Since points which are close to each other are hard to distinguish once noise is added, they are likely to lead to mistakes.
-This phenomenon is illustrated in \Cref{fig:rgg_errors} for $\lss$.
-Following this proof strategy, when $d$ is fixed, the order $(n^2 \sigma^d) \wedge n$ appearing in \Cref{thm:lb_low_d} has a very natural geometrical interpretation: it is the order of the size of the largest matching of initial positions within distance $\Theta(\sigma)$.
+\end{lemma} Given \Cref{lem:matching_exp}, the idea of the proof of Theorem \ref{thm:lb_low_d} is that if two initial positions are sufficiently close to each other they are likely to be confused once noise is added.
+Therefore, given a suitable $r$, a large matching in $G(n,r,d,\enorm)$ implies a similarly large amount of mistakes when recovering $\hpi$.
+When $d$ is fixed, it suffices to consider $r = \Theta(\sigma)$, as illustrated in \Cref{fig:rgg_errors}.
+In this case the order $(n^2 \sigma^d) \wedge n$ appearing in \Cref{thm:lb_low_d} has a very natural geometrical interpretation: it is the order of the size of the largest matching of initial positions within distance $\Theta(\sigma)$.

-Although to the best of our knowledge understanding matchings in random geometric graphs has not received direct attention in previous works, \Cref{lem:matching_exp} is not significantly far from what is already well-known in the literature.
-For instance, if $d$, $\idist$ and $\ndist$ are fixed, $r\to 0$ and $n^2r^d\to +\infty$, one can use general results of the classical monograph by Penrose \cite[Propositions 3.2 and 3.3]{rggpenrose} to count isolated edges in a random geometric graph, giving a lower bound on the size of its largest matching which is sharp up to constant factors.
+Although to the best of our knowledge understanding the size of matchings in random geometric graphs has not received direct attention in previous works, \Cref{lem:matching_exp} is not significantly far from what is already well-known in the literature.
+For instance, if $d$ and $\idist$ are fixed one can use general results of the classical monograph by Penrose \cite[Propositions 3.2 and 3.3]{rggpenrose} to count isolated edges in a random geometric graph, giving a lower bound on the size of its largest matching which is sharp up to constant factors.
 For our purposes, the main advantage of Lemma \ref{lem:matching_exp} is that it is general, nonasymptotic and can be made to work in growing dimensions.
 Moreover, its proof is simple and constructive.